wp-plugins/design-approval-system/readme.txt

 = Version 1.7 =

  * Fixed: Settings Page is now set up for new theme options.
- * Fixed: Jquery on Settings Page to be compatible with new themes.
+ * Fixed: jQuery on Settings Page now compatible with new themes.

 = Version 1.6 =